The Final Fantasy Legend: Versions and re-releases

-As of January 30, 2007, Square Enix had renewed their trademark on the Japanese name for the game, and at Square Enix's 2007 Tokyo Game Show in September made a mobile phone port of the WonderSwan version available for play.
-Square released the game for download in late 2008 for Japanese i-mode, EZweb compatible phones, and Yahoo!
-Mobile compatible phones.
-The port removed the bestiary mode and original Game Boy version of the game, and condensed some of the in-game cutscenes.
+As of January 2007, Square Enix had renewed their trademark on the Japanese name for the game, and at Square Enix's 2007 Tokyo Game Show in September made a mobile phone port of the WonderSwan version available for play.
+Square released the game for download in 2007 and 2008 for Japanese i-mode, EZweb and SoftBank Mobile compatible phones.
+The port removed the bestiary mode and the original Game Boy version of the game, and condensed some of the in-game cutscenes.
 It added Japanese kanji support and extra shops with new equipment throughout the quest.

 In 2020, the original version was re-released alongside the other two Game Boy SaGa titles for the Nintendo Switch.
 The collection was published worldwide by Square Enix on December 19 under the title Collection of SaGa: Final Fantasy Legend.
 It was a digital exclusive release, and included English and Japanese text options worldwide.
 Production began at Square Enix so players could enjoy the original SaGa trilogy on modern hardware.
 While Kawazu had earlier plans to bring the originals onto newer hardware, the series' 30th anniversary provided a good opportunity to fulfil his wish.

 The port included color and resolution options, higher speed options during gameplay, control options that emulated the Game Boy console, a commemorative track created by later composer Kenji Ito, and new artwork by Fujioka.
 The minor adjustments were done to reflect modern gaming tastes, but otherwise the games were unaltered.
 The WonderSwan port of the first SaGa was considered for release, but it was decided to leave it out to focus on the originals.
 While the titles were rebranded as part of the SaGa series, their original Final Fantasy branding was retained as a subtitle to avoid undue confusion for original players.
 This edition was the first time the Game Boy titles officially released in Europe.